 I had left Pullman without eating, and as I drove north I'd watched the towns dim one by one as night surrounded them and shut them down.
-I was heading north on 95 toward the junction with I-90 east, but there was no way I was stopday of white nationalism in the Idaho panhandle.
+I was heading north on 95 toward the junction with I-90 east, but there was no way I was stop-

+When I was growing up in the '90s was the hey- crude term that replaced the earlier term hiixwa, day of white nationalism in the Idaho panhandle.
 The Aryan Nations compound in Hayden Lake is gone now, replaced by a peace park, but this bad land makes me nervous and I want it behind me.
 I kept driving till Coeur d'Alene and stop at a gas station on the reservation, Warpath.